Introduction To Spotify-like Platforms

 Freemium Models

-Freemium models draw more users due to their free usage of the service but with restricted functions.
-Thus, the setting provides an opportunity to study the capacities of your platform but with no buy-in from users.
-After they are subscribed, one can promote the paid version by explaining what the subscribers are missing on the free version.
-Policies that are adopted indicate that the degree of monthly active users that become free users is around 30%, and the percentage of these free users who ultimately pay is around 30%, which makes this model good for expansion.
+Freemium models draw more users due to their free access to the service but with restricted functions.
+This setting provides an opportunity to study the capacities of your platform without any commitment.
+Once they subscribe, you can promote the paid version by highlighting what the subscribers are missing in the free version.

 Advertising Revenue Streams